GoogleCloudPlatform/bigquery-long-running-jobs-metric-exporter/README.md

 }
 ```

-The Workflow iterates through all of the keys (Project ID's) in `.targets` - for each target (project ID) it then iterates through each of the array items (BigQuery regions).
+When the Workflow executes (triggered by Cloud Scheduler), it iterates through all of the keys (Project ID's) in `.targets`.

+For each Project ID, there is then a sub-iteration, which loops through each of the array items (BigQuery regions).

-For each provided project and region, the Workflow runs a BigQuery query to report on outstanding jobs that are still running:
+For each Project and BigQuery region, the Workflow executes the following query:

 ```
 SELECT job_id FROM `<PROJECT_ID>`.`region-<REGION_ID>`.INFORMATION_SCHEMA.JOBS_BY_PROJECT WHERE state!=\"DONE\" AND creation_time >= TIMESTAMP_SUB(CURRENT_TIMESTAMP(), INTERVAL <CONFIGURED_INTERVAL> MINUTE)